egedebruin/revolve2_ege/eges_projects/evolve_and_learn/README.md

 evaluations versus according to generations of evolution can give different conclusions.

 [Link to playlist](https://www.youtube.com/playlist?list=PL_uDzdHnUKPoOueT6LCqIe208O5ZBM-CJ) of best performing robots.
+[Link to data](https://zenodo.org/records/14501099).

 See core folder of this repository for installation instructions.